apache/whimsy/DEPLOYMENT.md

    store the auth-creds.

  * Update the following cron scripts under https://svn.apache.org/repos/infra/infrastructure/apmail/trunk/bin:
-     * listmodsubs.sh - if necessary, add an rsync to the old Whimsy host
+     * listmodsubs.sh - add the new host
      * whimsy_qmail_ids.sh - add the new host
+     * the old hosts should be removed sometime after switchover.
+This approach requires two edits to the files but ensures that the rsync has been tested for the new host and allows the new host to be better tested

  * Add the following mail subscriptions:
     * Subscribe `svnupdate@whimsy-vm4.apache.org` to `board-commits@apache.org`.
       Alternately, add it to the `board-cvs` alias.